giova333/eventsourced-video-service/README.md

 - Scalability.
 Read and Write services can be scaled independently.
 - System is protected from [Back pressure](https://www.youtube.com/watch?v=K3axU2b0dDk) since Kafka uses a pull model(and not push like RabbitMQ or JMS), consumers won't be overloaded.
 - This architecture automatically removes dual write problem because write-ahead logging approach is used.
+- Easy to back up and restore.

 ##### Const:
-- Since everything is async, we cannot provide feedback to the end user immediately
+- Since everything is async(Eventual consistency is everywhere), we cannot provide feedback to the end user immediately
 - Since Kafka is single source of truth it's also a single point of failure.
 Proper configuration, highly availability and durability must be guaranteed!
 - At the edge only basic validation can be applied because business rules and constraints